How I lost My Mother

 When I left my shift my mom was still breathing and warm.

-People go to the sea with they’re sad, that’s why it’s salty.
+People go to the sea when they’re sad, that’s why it’s salty.

 On Monday, May 15th, my dad and parents’ caregiver took the morning shift.
 I made myself useful by spending quality time with my nephew.
 I took him to the beach to fly his jellyfish kite.
 As we took the last turn towards Tel Aviv’s beach, my sisters called me.
 My first sign was the fact they were both on the call.
 The 2nd sign was them asking me to use my earbuds.
 They knew he was with me in the car and wanted to protect him.
 “It’s over” they said, and my eyes filled with tears (even now when I write this).
 I asked if I should turn and come back, they said I can do what feels right for me.
 My nephew figured out the context of the call.
 I hugged him, told him we can choose what to do.
 He wanted to go to the beach and it was more than fine by me.
 A famous Israeli song says: “When saddened, people go to the sea, that’s why the sea is salty.”